 I’m coming back to the heart of worship,

 And it’s all about You, it’s all about You, Jesus.

 The Heart of Worship is about self-reproach and reconsideration not only in matters of worship but also in our lives.
 In the extremely fast flow of daily routine, we often get distracted from very important things.
 And sometimes we forget about the main person in our lives – Jesus.
+There are so many new worship songs coming out every day, yet even in the midst of all the new you will still hear worship leaders jump into the lyrics of this heart touching song.
 May we let these words serve as a reminder for us on how not to go astray when the music fades and the only thing that has been left to us is our heart, our heart of worship.